(Disclosure: Some of the links below may be affiliate links)

 However, we are careful about our budget.
 And we are optimizing it to reduce it month after month.
 It is already much lower than before.
 And in 2019, one of our goals is to spend less than 5000 CHF per month.
 We will see if we can do it.
-However, we should also compare with the average household in our country.
+However, we should also compare our spending with the average household in our country.

 The Average Swiss Household

-Since we had very low inflation in Switzerland, I do not expect a lot of differences between 2016 and 2018.
-I found a nice infographic for the average income and expenses of all households in Switzerland:
+Since we had very low inflation in Switzerland these last few years, I do not expect a lot of differences between 2016 and 2018.
+I found a helpful infographic for the average income and expenses of all households in Switzerland:

 The Poor Swiss couple vs the Average Swiss Household

-Since the available statistics are monthly, we are going to do the entire comparison with our monthly averages.
-I just took the liberty to merge some of the categories together to ease the comparison and make it shorter.
+Since the available statistics are monthly, we will compare with our monthly averages.
+I just took the liberty to merge some of the categories to ease the comparison and make it shorter.
 And I did not take social security contributions into account since we only account for the money that reaches our bank account.

 - Clothing: 210 CHF.
 Unfortunately, I do not have the exact number here.
 For many things my wife is buying, I am putting them under the Shopping category.
 But even if we put the clothing and shopping categories together, we are still below that.
 We are probably spending around 150 CHF per month.
 We can probably do better on that one!